Advice

 Take some photos, keep a diary, get your sketchbook out.

-Don't forget to keep your garden birds healthy too, by keeping feeders, bird tables and bird baths clean and tidy.
+Don't forget to keep your garden birds healthy too, by keeping feeders and bird baths clean and tidy.

 Thank yourself for helping the nature on your doorstep and making the world a richer place.